PmagPy/PmagPy/devguide.md

 ## Contributing

+As an open-source, community project, we welcome improvements and feedback!
 There are two main ways to contribute to the PmagPy project.
 1. If you want to report a bug or request a new feature, please create a [Github issue](https://github.com/PmagPy/PmagPy/issues).
 If you are reporting a bug, please provide as much detail as possible about how you discovered the bug.

-2. If you want to add a new feature yourself, make a pull request.....
-FILL IN DETAILS.
+For a full explanation of how to create a new issue, and what information to include, see [Github documentation](https://guides.github.com/activities/contributing-to-open-source/#contributing).

+    2. If you want to add a new feature yourself or fix a bug yourself, that's great too.
+The process for adding a feature looks like this: fork the PmagPy repository, create a branch for your feature or bugfix, make some changes, and then submit a pull request.
+Don't worry if you don't know how to do all of those steps!
+If you aren't familiar with git, Github, or the details of this process, you will find this short [tutorial](https://guides.github.com/activities/forking/) helpful.
+If you're still stuck after that but want to contribute, you can create a [Github issue](https://github.com/PmagPy/PmagPy/issues) and we will help get you sorted.
+Depending on what kind of contribution you are making, you may also want to add some tests.
+See our [testing README](https://github.com/PmagPy/PmagPy/blob/master/pmagpy_tests/README.md) for details on making and running PmagPy tests.

+## Compile and Release Guide

+We try to make new releases of PmagPy several times per year.

+A new release includes: updated pip packages (pmagpy & pmagpy-cli), and updated standalone GUIs (for Windows, Mac, and Linux).
+Making a new release has several steps:

+1. Make (or update) a release branch.
+This allows work to continue on the master branch, while keeping a stable branch for the release.
+Once the release is ready, the pip releases and standalones should be released from this branch!

+2. Make sure all tests are passing and all new features are working.

+3. Create a new release number.
+Release numbers are in the form of MAJOR.MINOR.PATCH, and each release number should be higher than the one before it.
+More on semantic versioning can be found [here](http://semver.org).
+The pip release and the standalones should all use the same release number!

+4. Create a pip release.

+**Note:** To make a pip release, you must have a PyPI account and be added as an Owner or Maintainer of pmagpy and pmagpy-cli.

+These are the steps to make a pip release for pmagpy and pmagpy-cli.

+First, increment the version number in setup.py or command\_line\_setup.py.
+PYPI will reject a duplicate version number I forget this step.

+From the PmagPy directory, use the following command to build a new distribution of pmagpy, upload it to PYPI, and upgrade locally:

+`rm -rf build dist && python setup.py sdist bdist_wheel && twine upload dist/* && pip install pmagpy —upgrade`

+To make a test release, use a slightly different command from the PmagPy directory, which will: build a new distribution of pmagpy, upload it to the test site (will not overwrite the version people can download), and upgrade locally:

+`python setup.py sdist bdist_wheel upload -r https://testpypi.python.org/pypi && pip install -i https://testpypi.python.org/pypi pmagpy —upgrade`

+To build pmagpy-cli, you can use the same two commands above, but replacing "setup.py" with "command\_line\_setup.py".

+A few notes on the whole thing:  first of all, testing the pip install locally doesn't work very well (i.e., `python setup.py install` or `python setup.py test`), because it doesn’t deal correctly with the required data files.
+Whenever testing a new pip distribution, it is best to upload to test\_PYPI instead, even though it takes a minute or so to do.
+Second, we are using twine for uploading to real PYPI but not to upload to test PYPI.
+Using twine is recommended because it transfers the package data in a more secure way, but it doesn't currently work with test_PYPI.

+This article has some more good information about uploading to PYPI, etc.:  https://tom-christie.github.io/articles/pypi/

+5. Create standalone executables.
+The process is different for each platform, and details are in the [standalones README](https://github.com/PmagPy/PmagPy/tree/master/setup_scripts).

+6. If any bug-fixes were made on the release branch during this process, those changes should be merged into master.

 ## Style guidelines